GatorCogitate/project_manager_info/Schedules/schedule_three.md

 Task | Complete By
 ---- | -----------
-Begin implementing a web interface | 3/3/2020
+Complete and submit team schedules | End of lab, 2/25/2020 Begin implementing a web interface | 3/3/2020
 Continue implementing a command line interface | 3//2020 Complete all existing features, with no issues | 3/3/2020